tecfu/tty-table/README.md

 # tty-table

-A table widget for CLI applications in nodejs.
+A terminal table widget for nodejs.

 ## Installation